Spondycode/spondicious.com/src/content/blog/quartz1.md

 ---
 title: 'Quartz Notes and Wiki'
-description: 'Quartz is like a stripped down Obisidian'
+description: 'Quartz is like a stripped down Obsidian'
 pubDate: 'Jan 24 2025'
 heroImage: '/quartz_1.png'
 ---